-When members of the local media questioned why he was in Washington, and how he was able to pay for the trip, UNC officials declined to comment.
-Their silence spurred an NCAA investigation that uncovered 9 NCAA violations including evidence of improper benefits being provided by agents, academic fraud, and a first ever “failure to monitor social media” charge against the University of North Carolina’s athletic department.
-The controversy led to player suspensions, pink slips for the head coach and associated head coach, a resignation from the athletic director, and a one year ban on postseason play.
+When members of the local media questioned why he was in Washington and how he could pay for the trip, UNC officials declined to comment.
+Their silence spurred an NCAA investigation that uncovered 9 NCAA violations, including evidence of improper benefits being provided by agents, academic fraud, and a first-ever “failure to monitor social media” charge against the University of North Carolina’s athletic department.
+The controversy led to player suspensions, pink slips for the head coach and associated head coach, a resignation from the athletic director, and a one-year ban on postseason play.

-In each instance damage to the brand reputation could have been minimized if the organizations had practiced proper online reputation management.
-Instead, each organization allowed damaging content about itself to be posted online, and did not move quickly enough to control the conversation and minimize the damage.
+In each instance, the damage could have been minimized if the organizations had practiced proper online reputation management.
+Instead, each organization allowed damaging content about itself to be posted online and did not move quickly enough to control the conversation and minimize the damage.
 As a result, each brand reputation mentioned above took a hit.
-Kenneth Cole’s customers viewed the brand as insensitive; pizza consumers viewed Domino’s as a brand that allows its employees to violate health codes; and high school football players viewed UNC’s football brand as a poorly run program.
+Kenneth Cole’s customers viewed the brand as insensitive; pizza consumers viewed Domino’s as a brand that allowed its employees to violate health codes.
+High school football players viewed UNC’s football brand as a poorly run program.

 When your brand reputation takes a public relations hit, you will want to address the issue.
 Have a plan outlined to address the issue that is plaguing your brand.
 While you typically want to address a crisis quickly with stakeholders, coming back from a public relations crisis is a process that takes time, with an end goal of rebuilding reputation.
 For more, you can read our blog on crisis management.